IdolFest/schedule-api/README.md

 ## Google Sheet format

+The tool expects to consume the CSV format of a Google Sheet.
+To create this, go to File -> Share -> Publish To Web, then select the relevant sheet and set the format to "Comma-separated values (.csv)".
+Provide the URL Sheets provides you with to `--sheet-url` - it should end with `&output=csv`.

 The google sheet is expected to have two header rows: one with the room name, and a second that contains repeating column headers for each room.
 Currently, the per-room columns must be: